Show your appreciation for OpenBLT

 The downside of this approach is that there is an extra step involved each time you start a debug session.
 Additionally, flashing your firmware with the debugger is typically quicker that using a bootloader.
 With a few small workarounds, you can get full debug functionality back for your firmware.
 A detailed explanation on how to accomplish this can be found on the developer blog.

 Upon completion of a successful programming sequence, the user program is always started.
 Consequently, it would be up to the user program to reactivate the bootloader, whenever it needs reprogramming.
 But what if the user program, regardless of the reason, can no longer correctly reactivate the bootloader?

 This is where the backdoor entry comes in to save the day.
 The backdoor allows the bootloader to be entered and activated, regardless of the user program.
-The default implementation keeps the backdoor open for typically 50ms.
+The default implementation keeps the backdoor open for typically 50ms after reset.
+Although this time depends on the used communication interface.
 When a new programming sequence is started with the Microboot download utility, it continuously attempts to establish a connection with OpenBLT.
-If OpenBLT cannot be reactivated by the user program, simply reset the microcontroller and Microboot automatically connects and activates OpenBLT during the 50ms that the backdoor is open.
+If OpenBLT cannot be reactivated by the user program, simply reset the microcontroller and Microboot automatically connects and activates OpenBLT during the time windows that the backdoor is open.

 How do I change the communication interface?